dshirley/OpenBrew/README.md

 # OpenBrew

-OpenBrew is an home brewing app for iOS.
-The mission of OpenBrew is to provide a clean, minimal interface for designing beer recipes on the go.
+OpenBrew is a home brewing app for iOS.
+OpenBrew is to provides a clean, minimal interface for designing beer recipes on the go.